How to Teach an Older Child to Ride a Bike

 Remove the training wheels: Training wheels help children grow accustomed to sitting on a bike and using their legs to pedal, but they won’t help them learn to balance.

-Remove the pedals and lower the seat: This allows children to sit upright with their legs straight and their feet flat on ground.
+Remove the pedals and lower the seat: This allows children to sit upright with their legs straight and their feet flat on the ground.
 The goal is to help them feel more comfortable and steady as they start learning balance.

 Properly inflate the bike tires: The bike will move more easily and your child will have an easier time coasting when bike tires are inflated to the proper pressure.
 Look for the suggested tire pressure printed on tire sidewalls.